Scripts execute in either the System context or the User context. The execution context is defined in the Scripting policy through thesetting.

-On Windows Vista and Windows 7 operating systems, a script running in the System context (Session 0) cannot display messages on it own.
+On Windows Vista and newer Windows operating systems, a script running in the System context (Session 0) cannot display messages on its own.
 To display messages, the script must use the Action.DisplayMessage methods or another mechanism.
 However, on Windows XP, scripts might be able to perform direct dialog displays.

 Scripts running in the User context execute with the right of the user session.